 ***Many times the temptation is to take what you were

 doing in your previous company and charge similar prices.***

-For instance, if you were earning 60k working for someone else as let’s say a photographer, the natural instinct based on what you’ve been use to is to charge prices on an hourly basis in a similar fashion.
-The problem with working by the hour is that the 40 hour work week construct as a w2 employee is NOT the same when you begin to work for yourself.
-As an small business when starting out you are doing most of the work yourself.
+For instance, if you were earning 60k working for someone else as let’s say a photographer, the natural instinct based on what you’ve been used to is to charge prices on an hourly basis in a similar fashion.
+The problem with working by the hour is that the 40-hour workweek construct as a w2 employee is NOT the same when you begin to work for yourself.
+As a small business when starting out you are doing most of the work yourself.
 And as such there might be weeks where you are working 60 hours or more.
 Or sometimes 20 hours depending on the workload.
 So taking that 60k and dividing it into hourly won’t make sense for your transition.

 Nowadays, if I were to breakdown a result I can get with someone in an hourly basis, my hourly value is 2k per hour.
 However, I rarely do hourly coaching.
 I might do a day’s worth of coaching to a client, where I dive into their business which can often lead to a 6 figure result for them.

 But as such even if I were to break down my hourly, I still focus on what results can be achieved from working with me.
 Adjust your mindset when making the transition to working for yourself.

 If you are say a photographer, base your pricing on a per-project basis.